Feu de joie: United Kingdom

-Queen Elizabeth II 80th Birthday
+Queen Elizabeth II 80th birthday

-As part of Elizabeth II's 80th birthday celebrations, a spectacular feu de joie occurred on the Forecourt of Buckingham Palace on 17 June 2006 following the RAF flypast after Trooping the Colour.
-This was the first feu de joie during Her Majesty's reign to be performed in her presence.
+As part of Elizabeth II's 80th birthday celebrations, a feu de joie occurred on the Forecourt of Buckingham Palace on 17 June 2006 following the RAF flypast after Trooping the Colour.
+This was the first feu de joie during the queen's reign to be performed in her presence.

-A cascade of rounds was fired by the Old Guard, the New Guard and six Half Companies of Street-Liners in the Forecourt of the Palace.
-The cascades of blank gunshots were interspersed with the National Anthem, God Save the Queen.
+Rounds were fired by the Old Guard, the New Guard and six Half Companies of Street-Liners in the Forecourt of the Palace.
+The gunfire was interspersed with the National Anthem, God Save the Queen.
 After the feu de joie the troops on the Forecourt laid down their weapons, removed their headgear and gave "Three Cheers for Her Majesty The Queen".

 Queen Elizabeth II Diamond Jubilee

-On 5 June 2012 a weekend of celebrations for the Diamond Jubilee of Elizabeth II culminated in a feu de joie given at Buckingham Palace.
+On 5 June 2012, a weekend of celebrations for the Diamond Jubilee of Elizabeth II culminated in a feu de joie given at Buckingham Palace.
 This followed a Service of Thanksgiving at St Paul's Cathedral, reception at Mansion House, a luncheon given in her honour by the Livery at Westminster Hall, and a balcony appearance with flypast by the Red Arrows and historic aircraft, including the last flying Lancaster bomber in Britain.